pyrddlgym-project/pyRDDLGym/docs/rddl.rst

 ``pvariables`` in the policy block cannot have the same names as pvariables in the domain block.
 Domain cpfs also cannot depend on any policy-defined pvariables, to maintain a strict separation between domain and the policy.
 Policy pvariables are restricted to the following types:

 * param-fluents: trainable parameters of the policy

 * action-fluents: pvariables are defined in the domain pvariables block, but each action-fluent must have a cpf expression in the policy cpf block with the action name on the left hand side

 * state-fluents: maintain internal policy state across time and are distinct from domain state-fluents

-* derived-fluents
+* derived-fluents: pvariables that are derived from other pvariables

-* non-fluents
+* non-fluents: pvariables that are not updated across time and are distinct from domain non-fluents